 The designated chairperson shall open and close the meeting appropriately.
 The committee shall engage the chaplain in discussion of the identified issues and share assessment, impressions and recommendations with the chaplain.
 The committee shall summarize the peer review in writing immediately following the discussion and give a written summary report to the chaplain at that time.
-The chairperson will facilitate the completion of the Peer Review Report Form.
-The reviewee will send the completed form to BCCI within 10 days of the review date.
-All conversations and activities, including writing the summary report and completing the Peer Review Report Form, are collegial in nature and include the reviewee actively engaged in the process.
+All conversations and activities, including writing the summary report and completing the Peer Review portion of the Annual Summary of Continuing Education Report in the BCCI Certification Portal, are collegial in nature and include the reviewee actively engaged in the process.

 Resolution of Noncompliance

-In July/August of each year, those chaplains who are due for a five-year maintenance of certification Peer Review but who have not yet submitted their form will receive an e-mail reminding them that the form has not yet been received.
-Those who do not submit a Peer Review form for five-year maintenance of certification by December 31 of their designated year will be subject to BCCI’s policy on non-compliance as it applies to other requirements for maintenance of certification.
+In July/August of each year, those chaplains who are due for a five-year maintenance of certification Peer Review but who have not yet submitted their review will receive an e-mail reminding them that the review has not yet been received.
+Those who do not submit a Peer Review for five-year maintenance of certification by December 31 of their designated year will be subject to BCCI’s policy on non-compliance as it applies to other requirements for maintenance of certification.

 Request for Extension

 An extension of the deadline for a peer review for maintenance of certification may be granted for one year for medical, military deployment or other extenuating circumstances.
 The request for an extension is not a guarantee that the extension is granted.
 An extension request for the current year must be received before July 31.
-The request form can be found here.
 Extensions are not being granted for the letter of endorsement.

 Continuing Education Credit